 1. A Sail Area/Displacement Ratio of just 14.3 suggests that the Valiant 50 will need a stiff breeze to get her going.
 In light conditions, unless you've got plenty of time on your hands, motor-sailing may be the way to go.

-2. A Ballast/Displacement Ratio of 30.9 means that a sailboat like the Valiant 50 (which doesn't have its ballast concentrated in a bulb at the foot of a deep keel), is likely to benefit from being reefed early to keep her sailing upright in a moderate breeze.
+2. A Ballast/Displacement Ratio of 30.9 means that the Valiant 50 is likely to benefit from being reefed early to keep her sailing upright in a moderate breeze.

 3. A Displacement/Length Ratio of 243, tells us the Valiant 50 is a moderate displacement cruiser, which means she'll carry all your cruising gear without it having a dramatic effect on her performance.
 Most of today's sailboats intended for offshore cruising fall into this displacement category.